lbl-srg/obc/specification/source/cdl.rst

 This section specifies
 the Control Description Language (CDL).

-The CDL constists of the following elements:
+The CDL consists of the following elements:

 * A list of elementary control blocks, such as a block that adds two signals and outputs the sum, or a block that represents a PID controller.